stonefl/stonefl.github.io/_posts/2020-10-20-create-a-virtual-machine-with-private-ip-from-a-virtual-network.md

 * Save your site settings using the **Save** button.
 * Login using the **Login** button.

-Hope this post helpful to you.
+Hope this post is helpful to you.
 Please feel free to leave your commments and suggestions.

 ## References
 https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview